DannyMeb/Edge-AI-Chat-APP/README.md

-# Falcon Chat App
+# Edge Ai Chat

-**Falcon Chat** is a Flutter-based application that allows users to interact with AI models (such as Falcon LLM) locally on their devices.
+**Edge LLM Chat** is a Flutter-based application that allows users to interact with AI models (such as Falcon LLM) locally on their devices.
 The app features a chat interface, YouTube video integration for relevant AI content, and chat history management.
 Users can load a Falcon model and interact with it through a chatbot.

 ## Table of Contents
 - [Overview](#overview)